Tron: Ares: Development

-Initial sequel development
+Original concept

-Development of a direct sequel to Tron: Legacy was announced in October 2010 by franchise creator Steven Lisberger, with Legacy screenwriters Edward Kitsis and Adam Horowitz set to return.
-In April 2011, director Joseph Kosinski stated the script was still in development, while confirming that the film would continue on from where Tron: Legacy ended.
+Development of a sequel to Tron: Legacy was announced in October 2010 by franchise creator Steven Lisberger, with Legacy screenwriters Edward Kitsis and Adam Horowitz set to return.
+In April 2011, director Joseph Kosinski stated the script was still in development, and confirmed that the story would continue from Tron: Legacy.
 He stated that the relationship of the characters of Garrett Hedlund's Sam Flynn and Olivia Wilde's Quorra would be "the next step", with the plot following their adventures in the real world.
-On March 31, Kosinski said that the film's script was expected to be finished in two weeks and its working title is TR3N.
+On March 31, 2011, Kosinski said that the film's script was expected to be finished in two weeks and its working title was TR3N.

 In June, it was reported that screenwriter David DiGilio was hired to write the screenplay, as Kitsis and Horowitz had dropped out to develop their television series Once Upon a Time.
 In March 2012, Bruce Boxleitner stated he believed filming could potentially begin as early as 2014, after Kosinski was available following his commitments to the film Oblivion.
 In June, Kitsis and Horowitz stated that they were still involved with the project, though by December, Jesse Wigutow had been hired to rewrite the script.
 That same month, Boxleitner and Hedlund were confirmed to be returning for the sequel.

 In March 2015, it was revealed that Disney had officially greenlit the third film with Hedlund, Kosinski and Wilde set to return, and production due to begin in October in Vancouver.
 In May, it was announced that Disney had scrapped the film, Hedlund stated the reason for the cancellation was a result of the box office failure of Tomorrowland.
-In July, Boxleitner announced the cancellation of the film had ended his interest in returning to the franchise, while in September, Hedlund stated he was told that the sequel was not "totally dead", and would be interested in returning should a new film be announced.
+In July, Boxleitner announced the cancellation of the film had ended his interest in returning to the franchise.
+In September, Hedlund stated he was told that the sequel was not "totally dead", and would be interested in returning should a new film be announced.

 In August 2016, Brigham Taylor, then a development executive at Disney, revealed discussions were being had about Trons future.
 In 2017, Kosinski stated that the sequel was in more of a "cryogenic freeze" as opposed to completely cancelled.
 He attributed Disney's then-recent acquisition of Lucasfilm and Marvel as reasons for Tron being put on the backburner.
 According to producer Justin Springer, the title for the abandoned sequel was Tron: Ascension.